bring/hedwig/src/shared/components/banner/Banner.md

 plain: true
 span: 3
 src: "{assets}/img/{postenbring}/banner-do-1.png"
-description: "Do use a solid button for main option, and outlined buttons for other options."
+description: "Keep the information short and clear, and include a link to a separate page with all the information and details for users to read."
 ```

 ### Don't